 The Social Security Administration calculates its COLA each year by measuring inflation during the third quarter from the prior year.
 To do this, the government examines the 12-month change in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) and then increases Social Security benefits to match the rate of inflation.

-With the price of goods and services soaring in 2021, Social Security collectors could see their benefits rise by as much as 6.2% next year, according to the Senior Citizens League.
-While that sounds like great news, it could mean some beneficiaries will also see their Medicare Part B premiums increase and more of their benefits withheld for taxes.
+With the price of goods and services soaring in 2021, Social Security collectors saw their benefits rise by 5.9% in 2022.
+And while that sounds like great news, it also means that some beneficiaries also saw their Medicare Part B premiums increase and more of their benefits withheld for taxes.

 COLA and Medicare Part B Premiums